emissary-ingress/emissary/reference/core/tls.md

 ## `TLSContext`

-Ambassador 0.50.0 added the `TLSContext` type that enabled more dynamic TLS configurations.
-While this is specifically used and required for SNI, the `TLSContext` can (and will in future versions of Ambassador) replace the tls `Module`.
+The `TLSContext` type manges TLS configurations.
+The `TLSContext` replaces the original tls `Module` in older versions of Ambassador (pre-0.50).

 ```yaml
 ---